-As you get older, looking after yourself can become a much more difficult thing to do.
+As you get older, looking after yourself and getting into a good routine can become a much more difficult thing to do.
 Family commitments mean you might not have the same amount of excess cash as before, or you find yourself unable to cook as many dinners from scratch as you like, so you end up eating quick, unhealthy meals.
 That’s why finding the perfect healthy routine is a necessity.
 Here are just a few things to include in your healthful routine, and some easy ways to stick to the routine you build for yourself.

 Think About What You’re Eating